 How old were you when you bought your first cellphone?
 What about your kids?
 Grandkids?
-Last year, the research firm Influence Central found that the average age for children to get their first phone was 10.3 years old!
+Last year, research firm Influence Central found the average age for children to get their first smartphone was 10.3 years old!

-The firm only surveyed 500 women but that age got a lot of people talking and wondering if there is a “right age.”
-Different experts have offered their opinion but of course, there’s no one-size-fits-all answer.
+The firm only surveyed 500 women, but that age got a lot of people wondering if there’s a “right age.”
+Experts have offered differing opinions, but, of course, there’s no one-size-fits-all answer.

-When it comes to Bill Gates’ household, he and his wife, Melinda, have decided that 14 is the right age.
-During a recent interview with “Mirror,” Gates also said that he doesn’t allow phones at the dinner table and limits screen time before his youngest child goes to bed.
+When it comes to Bill Gates’ household, he and his wife, Melinda, decided 14 was the right age.
+During a recent interview, Gates said he doesn’t allow phones at the dinner table and limits screen time before bedtime.

 “You’re always looking at how it can be used in a great way — homework and staying in touch with friends — and also where it has gotten to excess,” said Gates.

-His oldest, Jennifer, is 20, his son Rory is 17, and his youngest, Phoebe is 14.
-He said his kids did complain when other children received phones at younger ages.
+His oldest, Jennifer, is 20; his son, Rory, is 17; and his youngest, Phoebe, is 14.
+He said his kids naturally complained when other children received phones at younger ages.

-Maybe age 14 is too old for your family’s needs.
-You could have mature children.
-Or being able to contact them puts your mind at ease.
-No matter what age your children are, here are some tips for maintaining control over the situation.
+Maybe 14 is too old for your child or grandchild, who may be more responsible.
+Maybe being able to contact them puts your mind at ease.
+No matter their age, here are some tips for maintaining control over the situation:

-Having a phone can be a big responsibility for kids and you might fear that your loveable troublemaker can’t handle it.
-The Phone Tracker app will show you your child’s GPS location, the websites they’ve visited, the calls they’ve made or received, and text messages.
-Click here to learn more about this app.
+- Track their location.
+Having a phone can be a big responsibility for kids, and you might fear your loveable troublemakers can’t handle it.
+Spy Phone Labs’ Phone Tracker app will show you your child’s GPS location, the websites they’ve visited, the calls they’ve made or received, and text messages.

-Gates talked about a lot of other topics during his interview with “Mirror.”
+Gates talked about a lot of other topics during his interview.
 Click here to read the whole article.